 Twelve employer academies have opened this week, from Monday, September 16th, to equip students with the qualifications and skills that regional businesses need.

 The academies cover sector specialisms such as catering, engineering, hospitality, and information technology – with more set to open in future.

-Organisations involved include Discovery STEM, Liberty Speciality Steels, Millgate Ltd, MSK Ingredients, WANdisco Plc, PJ Taste, Sheffield Chamber of Commerce, Greene King, Kryolan and 2 Sisters Learning.
+Organisations involved include Discovery STEM, Liberty Speciality Steels, Millgate Ltd, MSK Ingredients, WANdisco Plc, PJ Taste, Sheffield Chamber of Commerce, Greene King and Kryolan.

 Angela Foulkes, Chief Executive and Principal, The Sheffield College, said: “It’s fantastic to see our first cohort of students starting their studies at our exciting new employer academies.”

 She added: “Backed by leading businesses, the academies will equip our students with industry know-how, and the skills that employers need, helping them go further in their careers.”

 Students will learn about all aspects of the businesses that are backing their academies, alongside completing a vocational qualification.

 The employers will provide industry talks, workshops, work experience and placements to enhance students’ employability skills.

 The academies that have opened this week are:

 All students who successfully complete their qualifications will have the opportunity to progress on to an apprenticeship, employment or a university level course.